Calm1403/CalmBot/README.md

 to the old prefix commands, but that may change in the future if discord decides to completely remove them or if people really want them and I can be bothered to re-write each file.

+The bot also may not always be active seeing as I don't currently have an effective way of hosting it yet.
+I may in future rent a server or just build a really crappy one if I can get around to it.